Residential and business properties

-- Properties located in the "100-Year Flood Plain."
-Roughly 490 addresses are located in FEMA’s 100-Year Flood Plain.
-When Minneapolis experienced high water levels and was preparing some potential flooding in the spring of 2011, the City of Minneapolis notified these property owners that if they do not currently have flood insurance, most insurance companies would not provide coverage until 30 days after flood coverage is added to a policy.
+In Minneapolis, roughly 490 addresses are located in FEMA’s 100-Year Flood Plain.
+If you own property in Minneapolis, and have experienced high water levels and flooding in the past, be aware most insurance companies do not provide coverage until 30 days after flood coverage is added to a policy.

-- The Minnehaha Creek Watershed District website has an updated map of areas along the creek at the greatest risk of flooding.
+- Minnehaha Creek Watershed District have maps of areas along Minnehaha Creek at the greatest risk of flooding

-- North Dakota State University has information online to help you set up sandbags.
-It includes information on design, location and estimation of the number of sandbags needed.
+North Dakota State University has information online about how to build a sandbag dyke, as well as information on design, location and how many sandbags you might need.